 Healthcare is predicted to be the largest growth driving industry in the U.S. economy through 2024.1 At the same time, the hyper-competitive healthcare labor market is facing unprecedented shortages both today and in the foreseeable future.
-The challenge of finding and keeping talent is compounded by an aging population, seasoned physicians entering into retirement and a historically low unemployment rate.
-The Bureau of Labor Statistics projects the nursing labor shortage alone will reach 1.13 million by 2024.2 When healthcare systems are unable to effectively staff their teams, their metrics decline: patient care, hospital quality and patient satisfaction take a dive, compromising the bottom line and leading to employee burnout.
+The challenge of finding and keeping talent is compounded by an aging population and seasoned physicians entering into retirement.
+The Bureau of Labor Statistics projects the nursing labor shortage alone will reach 1.13 million by 2024.2 When healthcare systems are unable to effectively staff their teams, their metrics decline: patient care and satisfaction and hospital quality take a dive, compromising the bottom line.

 There is a solution, however, and it’s a big departure from the traditional strategy of managing healthcare talent.
-When the goals are to reduce turnover, drive down recruitment costs, build a solid talent pipeline and meet current and future demands, employers need to reestablish their talent management efforts as a central function.
-When employers prioritize the employee experience and address their needs through tailored benefits specific to the healthcare workforce, they’re establishing a unique talent brand and culture that rewards hard work and dedication.
+If the goals are to reduce turnover, drive down recruitment costs and meet current and future demands, employers need to reprioritize talent management.
+By addressing employee needs through tailored benefits unique to the healthcare industry, employers can establish a workplace culture that rewards hard work and dedication.
 The key is understanding which benefits are important to different types of healthcare employees and how to implement them effectively.

 Below are the top reasons employers should adopt a proactive healthcare talent management strategy: